Problems sleeping after a hip replacement are very common.

 Firstly, turning over is physically hard work as your operated leg will feel heavy and you must be very careful not to twist it as you turn.
 I found it easiest to lift the covers before turning.

 Secondly, you must prevent the operated leg rotating inward or crossing the mid line of your body.
-I have two solutions to this.
-The conventional one and a totally new one.
+To do this you need to support your operated leg.

 By eight weeks post-op, you're problems sleeping should have significantly lessened.
 At that time I tried experimenting and found it possible to drop off to sleep on my operated side but would wake up in pain.
 Eight months post-op that still happens to some degree but less so then before but I have found a compromise - sleeping half way between my front and my operated side and that works well for me.